Strategies to Manage Advice

 It may help new parents to know that:

-- Most struggle with this issue at times
+- Most struggle with this issue at some point.

 We all make mistakes so extending compassion towards self is also necessary.
 You will work out over time what is best for you and your family and whose advice fits with your view on parenting.